BaseMax/eitaa-forwarder/README.md

 - Supports configuration via CLI arguments or a .env file.
 - Includes Docker Compose setup for running the scraper and scheduling tasks with cron.

+## Dependencies

+- `Goquery`: For HTML parsing and scraping.
+- `go-telegram-bot-api`: For interacting with the Telegram Bot API.
+- Go standard library for HTTP requests, JSON handling, and file operations.

 ## Prerequisites

 - Go (version 1.20 or later) for building the application locally.